VOTE | Help pick our next high school football Game of the Week

-SACRAMENTO, Calif. — Help us pick what high school football game will be our Game of the Week for Friday, September 29.
+CALIFORNIA, USA — Help us pick what high school football game will be our Game of the Week for Friday, Oct.
+6.

-Voting will end on Monday, Sept.
-25 at noon.
-Then that evening on the ABC10 News at 6 we'll announce what game we'll be covering.
+Voting will end on Monday, Oct.
+2 at noon, then we'll announce what game we're covering on ABC10 News at 6.

 STAY INFORMED WITH ABC10: